- Who we are

 - Israel in order to carry out legal services or improve our offering of services

-Such country has been approved by the European Commission that it satisfies the adequacy requirements under Article 45 of the General Data Protection Regulation.
+Such country has been approved by the European Commission that it satisfies the adequacy requirements under Article 45 of the General Data Protection Regulation (and adopted by the UK following Brexit).

 Cookies and similar technologies